dashpay/docs/masternodes/setup.rst

 You can also optionally verify the authenticity of your download as an official release by Dash Core Team.
-All releases of Dash are signed using GPG by Holger Schinzel with the key `BD8DF332`, `visible here on Keybase <https://keybase.io/schinzelh>`_.
+All releases of Dash are signed using GPG by Holger Schinzel with the key ``BD8DF332``, `verifiable here on Keybase <https://keybase.io/schinzelh>`_.
 Import the key, download the ASC file for the current release of Dash and verify the signature as follows::

   curl https://keybase.io/schinzelh/pgp_keys.asc | gpg --import